-Figure.
-3 Proposed derivation position for temporal MV compression
+Figure 3.
+Proposed derivation position for temporal MV compression

 Experimental Results

 The experiments were performed under JVET common test conditions.

 BD-Rate results of the three tests on top of the VTM-3.0 compared to the anchor with RA and LDB configurations are shown in following tables.
 The full results are provided in the attached excel sheets.